-5.1 6.1 Conflicting realities and intentions
+5.1 Conflicting realities and intentions

-Public authority has the duty to reconcile the different interests -for instance those of promoter, user, and society.
+Public authority has the duty to reconcile the di fferent interests of promoter, user, and society.

-The wishes of the user and of society for our built environment could be listed as to: maximise suitability in performance; maximise building durability; minimise environmental cost; facilitate human potential through social interaction or personal privacy; obtain new, and retain existing, aesthetic, environmental and cultural appropriateness, elegance, good proportions and delight.
+The wishes of the user and of society for our built environment could be listed as: to maximise suitability in performance; maximise building durability; minimise environmental cost; facilitate human potential through social interaction or personal privacy; obtain new, and retain existing, aesthetic, environmental and cultural appropriateness, elegance, and delight.
 These wishes and needs have already been termed architecture's 'soft facts'.
-In general, these are quality-oriented, open to subjective assessment, and not quantitative.
+In general, these are quality-oriented, open to subjective assessment, and not quantitative, 102.

-The promoter's wishes could be listed as to: correlate quality of result with that of intention planning; reduce uncertainty; minimise construction defect; maximise value for money; minimise life-cycle cost; and minimise designconstruction time.
+The promoter's wishes could be listed as: to correlate quality of result with that of intention; reduce uncertainty; minimise construction defect; maximise value for money; minimise life-cycle cost; and minimise designconstruction time.
 These considerations influence the making of architecture through budgets, timescale, regulation, contractual relationships and guarantees, and might be termed the 'hard reality' of the building process.
 These are in general quantitative and open to objective assessment.

-Good building and architecture emerge through optimising the 'hard reality' and 'soft facts' relationship, quality and quantity.
-Collective political action is needed if building is to have economic, social, functional, and cultural validity, and if Europe is to obtain a coherent built environment the history of building culture is to be continued as the expression of social and cultural identity.
+Good building and architecture emerge through optimising the 'hard reality' and 'soft facts' relationship, 103.
+Collective political action is needed if building is to have economic, social, functional, and cultural validity, and if Europe is to obtain a coherent built environment.
 It is the duty of politicians and administrators to reconcile the different aspirations of those involved, 104.

-5.2 6.2 The need for overview
+5.2 The need for overview

-The making of a coherent and sustainable environment requires an overview o fall interests involved.
+The making of a coherent environment requires an overview of all interests involved.
 This is the particular skill and duty of the architect.

 Coherence cannot be attained by strengthening the interventions of each specialist, though that is also necessary.
-The skills and activities of specialists are no doubt necessary in their specific sector; yet specialists are generally not capable of recognising comprehensive factors and integrating them so as to create more than the sum of all the parts - architecture.
 Coherence requires overview, not only of the building design and construction process; but also of the built result.
 All involved benefit.